ying-teaching/rn/docs/ch06/README.md

 The `FlatList` component has props to deal with the following and many other requirements that you may have:

 - You want to select an item from a list and change the UI.
 To re-render the UI when something changes, you set the `extraData` prop.
 - The item data may not have a `key` property.
-If the original data item doesn't have a `key` property, use `keyExtractor` to define a function that extract a key from the item object.
+If the original data item doesn't have a `key` property, use `keyExtractor` to define a function that creates a key from the item object and/or its index.

-The following example also uses [`TouchableOpacity`](https://reactnative.dev/docs/touchableopacity) that is a wrapper for making views respond properly to touches.
+The following example also uses [`TouchableOpacity`](https://reactnative.dev/docs/touchableopacity) that is a row wrapper for making items respond properly to touches.
 On press down, the opacity of the wrapped view is decreased, dimming it.

 ```jsx
 import { StatusBar } from "expo-status-bar";